MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Group_Policy_Settings.md

 PowerShell modules.
 The setting is effective in all sessions on all affected computers.

-If you enable this policy setting and specify one or more modules, pipeline execution events for the specified modules are recorded in the Windows PowerShell log in Event Viewer.
+If you enable this policy setting and specify one or more modules, PowerShell records pipeline execution events for the specified modules in the Windows PowerShell log in Event Viewer.

-If you disable this policy setting, logging of execution events is disabled for all PowerShell modules.
+If you disable this policy setting, PowerShell doesn't log execution events for any PowerShell modules.

-If this policy setting is not configured, the **LogPipelineExecutionDetails** property of each module determines whether the execution events of a module are logged.
-By default, the **LogPipelineExecutionDetails** property of all modules is set to False.
+If this policy setting isn't configured, the **LogPipelineExecutionDetails** property of each module determines whether PowerShell logs the execution events of that module.
+By default, the **LogPipelineExecutionDetails** property of all modules is set to `$False`.

 To turn on module logging for a module, use the following command format.
 The module must be imported into the session and the setting is effective only in